-What Is Corporation Tax?
-A Simple Guide for UK Businesses
+What Is Corporation Tax (CT)?
+A Simple Guide for UK Limited Companies & Company Directors

 Here’s the official explanation from HMRC: